JamesTwallin/BM_analysis/docs/_pages/overview.md

 1. Get the weather data and wind farm data
 2. Train an ML model to understand how weather data influences wind farm output
-3. Use the ML model to make predictions for generation going back many years (to 1990), by making predictions using ERA5 reanalysis datasets
+3. Use the ML model to make predictions for generation going back many years (to 1990), by making predictions using ERA5 reanalysis datasets*
 4. Use both the actual and predicted generation data to understand what a typical year's energy production is for each wind farm

+*in order to get a full picture, we need to consider that we're talking about a typical year (i.e. not only for the years we have data for).
+In order to do this, we use ERA5 reanalysis data to create a hindcast.

 [1]: https://github.com/JamesTwallin/BM_analysis
 [2]: https://registry.opendata.aws/ecmwf-era5/